fossabot/.github-16/CONTRIBUTING.md

-# Thank you for contributing to BLOCKER!
+# Thank you for contributing to Blocker!

 We are truly grateful that you are interested in contributing to this project.
 Your contributions help make this project better for everyone.